Notebooks#

 Reboot the kernel of any open notebook

-Load the TensorBoard extension in your notebook
+Load the TensorBoard extension in your notebook with the following magic command in a cell

 %load_ext tensorboard